 After a domain expires, it enters a grace period.
 In this period, the domain is disabled but it’s still possible to renew it from the DNSimple account at no extra cost.

 Currently, eNom – our registrar - offers a non-guaranteed 29-day grace period for renewal for most TLDs.
 There is no guaranteed grace period.
 Once a domain expires, eNom may dispose of it at any time according to the registration agreement.
 After the grace period elapses, the domain may go into a redemption grace period.

 Renewal years are always added to the end of the current registration period (i.e., the new expiration date is the same whether you renew two months early or the day before expiration), so you will never lose time on your domain by renewing early.

 After a domain has passed through any applicable expiration grace period, the domain may go into redemption status.

-Redemption grace period is the grace period provided after the registrar has issued a delete request to the registry.
+A redemption grace period is provided after the registrar has issued a delete request to the registry.
 Only the previous registrant can recover the domain during this time, and it must be retrieved through the previous registrar.
-The Redemption grace period is named differently for some TLDs; the .org equivalent, for example, is “Pending Delete - Restorable.”
+The Redemption grace period is named differently for some TLDs.
+The .org equivalent, for example, is “Pending Delete - Restorable.”